h-arnold/googleSlidesAssessor/src/frontend/slidesAssessor/README.md

  - creates an analysis sheet for you to see what the results of the assessment was.
  - creates and or updates an overview sheet which averages out all the Completeness, Accuracy and SPaG scores from all their work.

-## Deployment

-This script is intended to be deployed as a standalone Google App Script which is then used as a library by the template sheets.
-This has two main benefits:

- - It makes keeping the code up-to-date across all assessment records much easier.
- - It means that reference slide and empty slide IDs can be stored as a script property, meaning that only one person needs to enter them for a given assignment.

-### Deployment steps
- 1. Save this code as a standalone Google App Script.
- 2. Deploy it as a library.
-Make sure all users of the script have view access at least.
-Assuming you trust them, I recommend giving them edit access so you can set the Assessment Records to use the `HEAD` deployment, avoiding the need to update the deployment version each time you update in each assessment record.
- 3. Update the Assessment Record Template with the script ID, making sure you call the library `AIAssess`.